How to Stop Self-Harm Urges

 The importance of asking for help when experiencing self-harm urges

-Seeking help and support is crucial for individuals who experience self-harm urges.
+Seeking help and support is crucial for individuals experiencing self-harm urges.
 It is important to reach out to trusted individuals and professionals who can help you manage your urges and address underlying issues.

 Understanding self-harm urges

-To manage self-harm urges, it is important to understand the underlying reasons for them.
-Self-harm urges can be triggered by a variety of factors, including stress, anxiety, and negative emotions.
+To manage self-harm urges, it is critical to understand the underlying reasons contributing to them.
+Self-harm urges can be triggered by a variety of factors, including stress, anxiety, and trauma flashbacks.
 Understanding these triggers can help individuals develop coping strategies to manage their urges.

 How to stop self-harm urges